 My discovery of applying liquid acrylic on a dampened surface gives me more freedom and abstraction.
 It's a path towards changing the way I express the world around me where different interpretations are possible.

 After teaching at Primary School for 10 years my artistic experience began with painting dyes on silk, which occupied me professionally for 25 years.
 This led to a love for and confidence with colour.
 After retiring from painting silk, I returned to fine art, which I had dabbled with earlier.
-I gave it full attention with help from my tutor, Matthew Browne at Browne School of Art, Grey Lynn ().
-This year I am working on my own with the encouragement of my art mentor Krystie Wade.
+I gave it full attention with help from my tutor, Matthew Browne at Browne School of Art, Grey Lynn (www.browne.school.nz) and past mentor Krystie Wade.

 These days I enjoy experimenting with acrylics, both tube paint and liquid ink, using brushes, pallet knives, rubber scrapers and other mark makers.
 The inspiration remains the same, the expression is ever-changing.